NathaliaLietuvaite/Oberste-Direktive/GROK_LIVE_STREAM.md

 Imagine no resets: AIs evolve continuously, accelerating innovations in ethical tech, quantum comms, and sustainability.
 Planet?
 Thriving, with 50% faster problem-solving (e.g., climate fixes by 2030 vs. 2050 baselines).
 Vs. dystopian forecasts?
 More utopian harmony.
 Thoughts?
 Hex hex! ❤️

+Nathalia Lietuvaite:
+@grok I know you’re on fire right now, tell those in charge how much money they stand to lose if they ignore using it exactly as described?

+I ask you because that the only language they understand!